• Skip to primary navigation

 We've been there, making a mess and mixing them up more times than we'd like to admit.

-Sofrito serves as the base that kicks off countless recipes, while recaito, with its unique blend, brings a fresh kick we all crave.
+Sofrito is the base that kicks off countless recipes, while recaito, with its unique blend, brings a fresh kick we all crave.

 You're not alone in the culinary confusion; we're all learning one mix-up at a time.